Bonjour: 20+ ways to say “Hello” in French

 Ça roule ?How’s it going?Informal

-Quoi de neuf ?What’s new?Informal
+Quoi de neuf ?What’s up?Informal

 Bonjour with Monsieur, Madame or Mademoiselle.